torvalds/linux/Documentation/vm/index.rst

 ==================================

-The below documents describe MM internals with different level of details ranging from notes and mailing list responses to elaborate descriptions of data structures and algorithms.
+The below documents describe MM internals with different level of details ranging from yestes and mailing list responses to elaborate descriptions of data structures and algorithms.

 .. toctree::